 Teagan and Orion wore their caps 23 hours a day, returning to Gillette for evaluations and adjustments every other week.
 Those adjustments were needed, says Morcomb, because “they grow fast!”
 The caps soon became routine for the twins.
 So did the family’s Gillette appointments.
 “The check-ins were quick—just an adjustment here or there.
 Everyone at Gillette was professional and kind,” says Morcomb.

 Close fitting in some areas and open in others, the Gillette CranioCap orthosis® rounds babies’ heads gradually as their brains and skulls grow.
 The entire process took two months for Orion and several weeks less for Teagan.
 Orion’s torticollis also resolved with regular physical therapy.

 When Art Meets Science

-Gary Kroll, manager of Assistive Technology at Gillette, says the introduction of 3D printing does more than streamline production time.
+Gary Kroll, manager of Orthotics, Prosthetics and Seating at Gillette, says the introduction of 3D printing does more than streamline production time.
 It means staff can precisely design each Gillette CranioCap® orthosis and better simulate changes.